semente/pu.sh/README.rst

 pu.sh
 =====

-**pu.sh** is a simple POSIX shell script which deploys a nice versioned backup solution based on rsync's hardlinking capability, which creates many snapshots in local or remote hosts (with SSH) without data redundancy.
+**pu.sh** is a small footprint POSIX shell script which deploys a nice versioned backup solution based on rsync's hardlinking capability, which creates many snapshots in local or remote hosts (with SSH) without data redundancy.

+**Why?**

+When I wrote this script back in 2008 I had to backup virtual machines with only 64MB of RAM. *pu.sh* can be ran by light command-line interpreters as *ash* or the Debian variant *dash*.

 **Project website:**
     https://github.com/semente/pu.sh

-**Why not rsnapshot?**

-*rsnapshot* is infinitely better than pu.sh, but works differently.
-Whereas rsnapshot download, pu.sh upload.

-rsnapshot pulls, pu.sh pushes.
-Remember that! :)

 Install instructions
 --------------------